University Hospital Saarland Homburg

 - Targeted radionuclide PSMA-therapy with Lu-177 isotope in metastatic prostate cancer

 - Targeted radionuclide PSMA-therapy with Ac-225 isotope in metastatic and recurrent prostate cancer

 - Other diagnostic and therapeutic options

 - Study in Human Medicine at the Goethe University Frankfurt.

 - 1997 German and American State Examinations.

 - 1998 Internship in Endocrinology and Hepatology at the University Hospital Cologne.

-- Specialist qualification for nuclear medicine, Department of Nuclear Medicine at the University Hospital Bonn.
+- Board certification in Nuclear Medicine, Department of Nuclear Medicine at the University Hospital Bonn.

 - 2006 Senior Physician, Department of Nuclear Medicine of the University Hospital Bonn.

-- 2008 Chief senior physician and assistant director of the Department of Nuclear Medicine at the University Hospital Bonn.
+- 2008 Leading Physician and Deputy Head of the Department of Nuclear Medicine at the University Hospital Bonn.

 - Completion of the part-time Master's program "Clinical medical technology" at the Rheinische Friedrich-Wilhelms University in Bonn.

 - 2014 Appointment as an Acting Head of the Department of Nuclear Medicine at the University Hospital Saarland.